JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 Note: SMASH will only write to its own output (in addition to the JETSCAPE output) if this directory exists.

-To produce the collision output, you have to modify the SMASH config file.
+To produce the collision output, you have to request it in the SMASH config file.
 Open the `smash_config.yaml` file in the `~/SummerSchool2022/Jul28_Transport` directory.
 As shown below, search for the `Output` section and add a `Collisions` output section to the `Particles` output that is already there.
 In the end, the `Output` section should look like below.
 Be careful that the indentation is the same everywhere.
+(Note: some editors will substitue tabs for indentations composed out of series of blank spaces.
+Make sure this is not the case, as a configs with tab spaces will fail.)

 ```yaml
 Output: